SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

    Charlotte Hornets,5222728
    Chicago Bulls,5785558

-Saving Files to an Authenticated S3 Buckets
+Saving Files to an Authenticated S3 Bucket
 --------------------------------------------
+The following is an example of saving files to an authenticated S3 bucket:

 .. code-block:: psql